gaphor/gaphor/docs/datamodel.md

 # Data Model

-Gaphor is an UML tool.
+Gaphor is a UML and SysML tool.
 In order to keep as close as possible to the UML specification the Gaphor data model is based on the UML Metamodel.
 The Object Management Group (OMG), the not-for-profit technology standards consortium that governs UML, has a XML Metadata Interchange (XMI) file describing the